 The combination of various pollutants being retained in PA is beneficial in treating storm water quality when bound in the pavement (Barret 2008).
 However, it does raise concerns over the pathways these pollutants will take once the porous layer is milled, and the pollutants are no longer entrained in the matrices of these layers.
 Whilst there are various pollutants identified in current literature that are deposited on the pavement surface, such as Volatile Organic Compounds, and TSS such as particulates in the water, the scope of this research is limited to measurement of the presence of HMs in PA derived RAP.
 HMs were chosen to be analysed in this research as they pose a serious risk to humans and the environment even in low concentrations when present in runoff.

 HMs are commonly found in vehicle emissions, tyre wear and from galvanised steel crash barriers (Legret et al. 2005).
 HMs can enter the human’s system through ingestion, inhalation or absorption through the skin.
 For example, Lead at small levels of exposure can cause headaches, abdominal pain or fatigue, while high levels of exposure can have serious effects such as muscular weakness, organ damage or paralysis (Ministry of Health, revised 2008).
 HMs can also be toxic to animals and the environment as the runoff from pavement surfacings can wash into drains, streams and rivers.
-HMs within the runoff has the ability to bioaccumulate within living organisms, and are also nondegradative, which makes them persistent and able to result in long terms effects on the ecosystem.
+HMs within the runoff has the ability to bioaccumulate within living organisms, and are also non-degradative, which makes them persistent and able to result in long terms effects on the ecosystem.
 Even at low concentrations, HMs pose a serious risk to humans, animals and the environment.

 2.1 Current Tests on RAP